stand-art/jaxn/Specification.md

 * Each string (in a concatenation: individually) **MUST** be a sequence of Unicode characters.
 * `\uXXXX` with UTF-16 surrogates **MUST** be handled before concatenation.
 * `\u{X...}` **MUST NOT** encode surrogates.
+* Multiline strings do not contain escape sequences.
-* Concatenations can mix single- and double-quoted strings.
+* Concatenations can mix single- and double-quoted strings as well as single- or multiline-strings.
 * Concatenation is a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.
   It happens before the final string is passed on from the parser.

 ## Date / Time

 #### Synopsis

 Allows date, time, or timestamp values.
 Four types need to be distinguished:

 * A date (without a time or an offset).
 In the context of JAXN, this is referred to as a "local date".
 * A time (without a date or an offset).
 In the context of JAXN, this is referred to as a "local time".